 After nearly eating my weight in this Baked Parmesan Crab Dip at a holiday party, I was given the tasty recipe by our hostess.
-With garlic, lump crab and Parmesan, this baked dip is perfect party fare!
+With garlic, lump crab, cream cheese and Parmesan, this Hot Crab Dip is perfect party fare!

 Baked Parmesan Crab Dip

 This is one of those mix everything and bake recipes.
 Easy peasy.
 Well, you do add the toasted almonds on top.
-Perfect so the nut phobic hubby can pick around them!
+This was perfect so the nut phobic hubby can pick around them!

 - Purchase the best quality crab within your budget for the best tasting dip.
 From most to least expensive is lump crabmeat, then backfin, special, and claw.

 - Look for the pasteurized crabmeat in the refrigerated section, not with the canned tuna on the supermarket shelves.

 - Mix together all the dip ingredients first (except the crab and almonds), so that the crab can be gently folded in.
 If you have any lumps of crab, you don’t want to mash or break them up.

 - Make sure you taste the mixture for seasoning before baking.
 I added a little more Old Bay for an extra oomph of flavor after my first sampling.

 - PRO-Tip: Toast your almonds gently before sprinkling them over the top of the Parmesan crab dip.
 Though they’ll be baked again for a short time, this extra step ensures the oils are released, the flavor deepens and they’re crisp not stale.